Opentrons/opentrons/labware-designer/README.md

 Type: string

 Labware definitions are placed under namespaces on a robot.
 All Opentrons definitions are namespaced under `"opentrons"`.
-Custom user-created labware definitions should be namespaced under `"custom_beta"`.
+Custom user-created labware definitions should be namespaced under `"custom"`.
 Custom labware is in beta.
 You may lose your calibration data in a future release.

 #### Version